ICJIA/r3-next/public/markdown/faqs.md

 ### Who is eligible to apply for R3 grants?

-Nonprofit organizations that serve residents of or are based in the eligible areas will be able to apply.
-Applicants will also be required to demonstrate compliance with the Grant Accountability and Transparency Act (GATA).
+Organizations that serve residents of--or are based in--designated <a href="https://icjia.illinois.gov/r3/">eligible R3 zones</a> will be able to apply.
+Eligible organizations include nonprofit organizations, local units of government, or tax-exempt faith-based organizations.
+All applicants will be required to demonstrate compliance with the Grant Accountability and Transparency Act (GATA).

+In addition, other groups such as local businesses and community or neighborhood organizations without 501(c)(3) status are able to join a collaborative application. <a href="https://r3.illinois.gov/collaboratives">Learn more about collaboratives here.</a>

 ### What types of projects are eligible for R3 funding?

-Grant must be used to address: Economic development, Youth violence prevention services, Re-entry services, Youth development, and Civil legal aid
+Grant funding must be used to address: Economic development, Violence prevention, Re-entry, Youth development, and Civil legal aid.
+Two separate Notices of Funding Opportunity (NOFOs) are available: one to fund a community assessment and planning process to determine which of these priorities will be addressed and how, and the other to provide the necessary service delivery.

 ### What assistance will be provided to applicants?